 • Retail purchases (non-University travel purchases)

-• Expenses for spouses, partners, children and others not
+• Expenses for spouses, partners, children and others not involved with SU business

 • Airline seat upgrades